rccoleman/lmdirect/README.md

 Using this library is an advanced exercise.
 You'll need to do the following:
 * Find the `client_id` and `client_secret` for your machine by sniffing the network traffic while operating the mobile app (`mitmproxy` is good for this).
 You'll need to capture a token request to https://cms.lamarzocco.io/oauth/v2/token and find the `client_id` and `client_secret` in the request.
-* Use the `client_id` & `client_secret` along with the username & password that you set up when you registered the machine with the mobile app to retrieve an OAUTH2 token (password_grant)
+* Find the username & password that you used to register with La Marzocco when you set up remote access
-* Use the OAUTH2 token to retrieve your customer info via a `GET` to `https://cms.lamarzocco.io/api/customer` and grab your 32-byte AES-256 key at `data.fleet[0].communicationKey`in the JSON response.

-Once you have the key, construct a file called `config.json` with these contents and put it in the directory along with `test.py`:
+Once you have the client ID, client secret, username, and passowrd, construct a file called `config.json` with these contents and put it in the directory along with `test.py`:

 ```
 {
-    "key": "MyUnicodeEncodedKey",
-    "ip_addr": "MyIPAddress"
+    "ip_addr": "ip_address",
+    "client_id": "a_long_string",
+    "client_secret": "another_long_string",
+    "username": "email@address.com",
+    "password": "password"
 }
 ```